DataDog/dd-trace-rb/docs/UpgradeGuide.md

 end
 ```

-The yielded `span` is nearly identical in behavior, except access to some fields (like `context`) been removed.
-Instead, the `trace`, which models the trace itself, grants access to new functions.
+The provided `span` is nearly identical in behavior, except access to some fields (like `context`) been removed.
+Instead, the provided `trace`, which models the trace itself, grants access to new functions, of which some replace old `span` behavior.

 For more details about new behaviors and the trace model, see [this pull request](https://github.com/DataDog/dd-trace-rb/pull/1783).